ray-project/ray/doc/source/example-streaming.rst

   python ray/examples/streaming/streaming.py

-As output the script will produce a list of number of the index of the article consumed by each mapper and the top 10 words in these articles together with their word count:
+For each round of articles read, the script will output the top 10 words in these articles together with their word count:

 .. code-block::